thedude0606/options_copy_TB/PROGRESS.md

 - Inconsistent data formats in Schwab API responses requiring additional validation
 - Recommendation data may show incomplete information for certain symbols or market conditions
 - Ensuring consistent styling across different browsers and devices
+- Multi-timeframe data fetching may require optimization to reduce API calls
+- Candlestick pattern detection parameters may need fine-tuning for different market conditions

 ## Next Steps

-- Complete testing of the new UI implementation
+- Complete implementation of options profit prediction model with time decay
+- Develop confidence probability calculation system
+- Integrate with data connectors for multi-timeframe analysis
+- Update UI to display enhanced recommendations with pattern recognition
-- Implement additional error handling for edge cases in API responses
+- Implement comprehensive testing for the new modules
 - Add more comprehensive logging throughout the application
 - Create automated tests for critical components
 - Optimize performance for real-time data processing
 - Enhance the user interface to provide better feedback on data loading and processing status
-- Document the UI redesign process and decisions for future reference
+- Document the implementation process and decisions for future reference
-- Implement additional features based on user feedback